Scholarship award information (01 Apr 2014 onwards)

 - Tuition fees are subject to annual revision and are typically increased by approximately 5% per annum.
 An offer to fund tuition fees is a commitment that fees will be covered, irrespective of any future fee increases or adjustments.

-- Scholarship funded students are required to matriculate with the University on or shortly after the start date prescribed in the EUCLID offer letter.
-Any proposed change of start date should be discussed with the intended supervisor and the Informatics Graduate School, resulting in the creation of a revised EUCLID offer letter.
+- All students are required to matriculate with the University on or shortly after the start date prescribed in the EUCLID offer letter.
+Any proposed change of start date should be discussed with the intended supervisor and the Informatics Graduate School, which may require and amendment in funding provision and the creation of a revised EUCLID offer letter.
 See matriculation advice at Arrival & Induction.

 - In general, scholarship income is exempt from UK income taxes, subject to standard income limits, individual circumstances or additional income.
 Students in receipt of a scholarship award are encouraged to consult HM Revenue & Customs for additional information.